210712-Richard/michael.mcinerney.p1/Project1/src/main/resources/deadlines.md

 * Otherwise, if behind, use this day to catch up

 # Week 3 (Need to finalize this Week still)
+**Advanced Functionality and Presentation should be completed by Thursday.**

 ## Sunday 8/8/2021
 * Ensure the auto escalation is completed